 Style and method refer to the mechanisms of the group in terms of atmosphere, the music genre, teaching methods and the group leader.
 The study findings show that these elements acted as mediating variables to the psychosocial outcomes of group singing membership.
-The atmosphere generated by the style of the singing group itself was important in terms of members feeling welcomed, safe and accepted: Hayley observed: "I think that people are already comfortable around each other...I think it is very nurturing".
-Clift's (2010) research showed the importance of the singing group providing a safe, nonjudgemental environment.
-Accessibility and inclusivity were thought to be high in part due to the no-audition policy, "there was no pressure, no audition, no pressure to commit to anything and you don't have to be the best voice out there." - Sharon.
-The style of music for some was un-important or became insignificant next to the other benefits reaped and the fact that it seemed possible to make even disliked songs and styles sound pleasing in the group context: "I don't feel it [the song choice] but that is the weird thing, suddenly when you are singing with everyone and there is such a good buzz and a good energy you get into it" - Kamila.
-However, others commented: "the feeling of singing, being part of a song that you really like that is definitely better" - Hayley.
+The atmosphere generated by the style of the singing group itself was important in terms of members feeling welcomed, safe and accepted: Hayley observed: 'I think that people are already comfortable around each other...I think it is very nurturing'.
+Clift's (2010) research showed the importance of the singing group providing a safe, non-judgemental environment.
+Accessibility and inclusivity were thought nurturing'.
+Clift's (2010) research showed the importance of the singing group providing a safe, non-judgemental environment.
+Accessibility and inclusivity were thought to be high in part due to the no-audition policy, 'there was no pressure, no audition, no pressure to commit to anything and you don't have to be the best voice out there.'-Sharon.
+The style of music for some was unimportant or became insignificant next to the other benefits reaped and the fact that it seemed possible to make even disliked songs and styles sound pleasing in the group context: 'I don't feel it [the song choice] but that is the weird thing, suddenly when you are singing with everyone and there is such a good buzz and a good energy you get into it' -Kamila.
+However, others commented: 'the feeling of singing, being part of a song that you really like that is definitely better '- Hayley.
 Few negative effects have been noted on the use of music as an intervention, but music can evoke unwanted bad memories according to some research (Hays & Minichiello, 2005).
-Kamila made comments supporting this finding: "the music can take you to places ... songs always remind us of things - good or bad".
+Kamila made comments supporting this finding: 'the music can take you to places ... songs always remind us of things - good or bad'.

-The teaching methods were praised for being inclusive, in that it was learning-byear, so not a requirement to be able to read music.
-This generated a feeling of self-efficacy towards the task of singing: "the other thing that I was aware of was I didn't want to join one of the very structured choirs because I knew that my sight reading was short" - Verity.
-The personability of the group leader and their lead in making the group a fun, welcoming, safe, but organised experience was also considered important and further facilitated feelings of competence in the members: "I think it's important again because it's a confidence thing, I don't feel judged [by the choir leader]" - Sharon.
+The teaching methods were praised for being inclusive, in that it was learning-by-ear, so not a requirement to be able to read music.
+This generated a feeling of selfefficacy towards the task of singing: 'the other thing that I was aware of was I didn't want to join one of the very structured choirs because I knew that my sight reading was short' - Verity.
+The personability of the group leader and their lead in making the group a fun, welcoming, safe, but organised experience was also considered important and further facilitated feelings of competence in the members: 'I think it's important again because it's a confidence thing, I don't feel judged [by the choir leader]' - Sharon.
 Commenting on the choir leader Sharon explained: